-Willi notes the high proportion of possessive mou/sou compared to emós/sós (15 uses versus 17) in this play.
+There is a relatively high proportion of possessive mou/sou compared to emós/sós (15 uses versus 17) in this play (Willi 2003: 180).
 The usages of mou/sou are relatively evenly spread among the characters, being used by Aeacus, Dionysus, Innkeeper, Slave, Euripides and Aeschylus.
-Euripides uses the innovative iterative + $\acute{a}n$ for a repeated past action (from 911 onwards).
+Euripides uses the innovative iterative + án for a repeated past action (from 911 onwards).